Notes to the consolidated annual

 Impairment testing: The value of intangible assets is reviewed as of every balance sheet date whenever events or circumstances give reason to suspect that the book value is impaired.
 Any impairment is recognised in profit or loss under “Value adjustments on participations and depreciation and amortisation of tangible fixed assets and intangible assets”.
 If the useful life of an intangible asset changes as a result of the review, the residual book value is amortised over the new duration.

-Provisions are recognised on a prudential basis for all risks identified at the balance sheet date that are based on a past event and will probably result in an outflow of resources.
-Provisions for available overdraft limits are described in the section entitled "Amounts due from banks and clients, mortgage loans".
+Provisions are recognised on a prudential basis for all risks identified at the balance sheet date that are based on a past event and will probably result in an obligation.
+In regards to provisions for available overdraft limits, we refer to the chapter “Amounts due from banks and clients, mortgage loans, value adjustments”.

 Reserves for general banking risks

 Reserves may be allocated for general banking risks.
-These are reserves created as a precautionary measure in accordance with accounting standards to hedge against latent risks in the business activities of the bank.
-These reserves are counted as capital in accordance with Art.
-21 para.
-1 letter c of the Capital Adequacy Ordinance.
+These are reserves created as a precautionary measure in accordance with accounting standards to hedge against latent risks in the business activities of the Raiffeisen Group.

 Contingent liabilities, irrevocable commitments, obligations to make payments and additional contributions